The Ultimate Guide to Types of Solar Panels

 The Main 4 Types Of Solar Panels

-There are four main types of solar panels: monocrystalline, polycrystalline, PERC, and thin-film.
+There are 4 types of solar panels for home: monocrystalline, polycrystalline, PERC, and thin-film.
 Depending upon the type of solar cells, the solar panels are categorized into different categories, shown in the table below.

 Parameters